sherlock28/sherlock28/README.md

 ### Contact

-You can see my contacts in my summary on my website [rododev](https://rododev.vercel.app)
+You can see my contacts and resume on my website [rododev](https://rododev.vercel.app)